ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day03/README.md

  - Right 7, down 1.
  - Right 1, down 2.

-To find Part 2's solution we need to count the total number of trees encountered following each different slope and then multiply the five resulting tree counts.
+To find Part 2's solution, we need to count the total number of trees encountered following each different slope and then multiply the five resulting tree counts.

 ### Idea
 Since the 2D grid is the same for each slope considered, we can implement a similar logic to Part 1, using the *modulo* operator to deal with the repeated pattern on the right of the grid.